 Depending on the needs of each client, Chris draws on different therapeutic modalities including Cognitive Behavioural Therapy, Acceptance and Commitment therapy, Mindfulness and Self Compassion, Interpersonal Psychotherapy, Motivational Interviewing and Emotion-Focused Therapy.

+Chris has extensive experience working in corporate and healthcare settings, and is a passionate advocate for equality and emotional health.
 He is in practice at the Northside Clinic on Mondays and Fridays.